wondercomm/Libertate/exampleSite/content/blog/Charming-Evening-Field.9.md

 ---
 #### Dual-layered Cotton Prints | Reusable & Washable | Adjustable Size | Unisex:

-1. The cloth face masks are designed and handmade for extensive wear, which makes them a lot more comfortable for everyday use
+1. The cloth face masks are designed and handmade for extensive wear, which makes them a lot more comfortable for everyday use.
-2. Washable face mask features a double layer of material to care of yourself and your family
+2. Washable face mask features a double layer of material to care of yourself and your family.
 3. The cloth face mask is made with pure cotton cloth.
-So you can hand wash and wear the same face mask for many times
+So you can hand wash and wear the same face mask for many times.
 4. These washable face mask for men & women the entire area of the mouth and nose for more heed.
-They come in a standard medium size that fits men and women alike
+They come in a standard medium size that fits men and women alike.

 ##### MF01 | In Stock: 9